universitytheater/utheater.github.io/_events/fall22.md

 events:
     - title: Fall Auditions
       description: >-
-        Come audition for *Romeo & Juliet*, *Marian, Or the True Tale of Robin Hood*, and A Weekend of Workshops: *The Intruder* and *Perfect Match*!
+        Come audition for *Romeo & Juliet*, *Marian, or The True Tale of Robin Hood*, and A Weekend of Workshops: *The Intruder* and *Perfect Match*!
 Those interested in auditioning should visit [this page](/get-involved/actors) for more details.
       time: 'Sep.
 27-28, 7-10pm'
-      location: '3rd Floor, Cobb Hall'
+      location: '4th Floor, Cobb Hall'
     - title: 'Theater[24] Showcase'
       description: >-
         Theater[24] is a wild ride of a theater festival where students write,